namnguyen21/namnguyen/posts/dynamic-programming-101.md

 ### Working Out The Logic

 Answer this question: how many ways are there to get a `target` of one given the previous example where `nums = [1,2,3]`?
-The answer would be *one way*.
+The answer would be that there is one way.
 We can only get to one by using the value one.

 How about the number of ways to get to *two?* Let's think that through together.